digdon/2023adventofcode/day_06/README.md

 While looking at the table above, I realized that the second half of the table mirrors the first half.
 That means I really only need to work through the first half of the numbers and then double to get the number of wins.

 But wait!
 Everything is a loss until the first winning value, at which point everything after that is a winner (considering just the first half).
 So, instead of counting winners, I just need to start at 0 and count losers until I hit the first winner.
 Double that, substract from the total number of scenarios, and that's the answer.

+*Yet another update:*
+For my puzzle input, there were 61 million time iterations to test in my original solution.
+Counting only losers in the first half brought that down to about 8 million.
+But surely there's still a better way....

+A discussion with my partner sparked a thought.
+I know the first winner is somewhere in that first half - is there maybe a faster way to find that?
+I was discussing big-O notation and gave an example of how an iterative search is O(n) while a binary search is O(logn).
+And bam!
+Maybe I could use binary search to find that first winner.

+And it turns out I can.
+After a little bit of finagling, I got it to work.
+Now instead of 8 million iterations I'm down to just 24.